5T33Z0/Clover-Crate/Kernel_And_Kext_Patches/README.md

 - `ATIConnectorsController`: here you enter the identifier of the card.
 In this example, we use an AMD Radeon 6000.
 - `ATIConnectorsData` and `ATIConnectorsPatch` require data which has to be calculated to provide macOS with data about the output(s) and connectors of the GPU.

 To find out how these values are calculated, you can read this [**thread**](https://www.insanelymac.com/forum/topic/249642-editing-custom-personalities-for-ati-radeon-hd45xx/) by bcc9 (english).
-For current Radeon, RX and Vega cards, you can follow this [**guide**](http://www.applelife.ru/threads/Завод-ati-hd-6xxx-5xxx-4xxx.28890/) by Xmedik (russian).
+For current Radeon, RX, Vega and other cards, you can follow this [**guide**](http://www.applelife.ru/threads/Завод-ati-hd-6xxx-5xxx-4xxx.28890/) by Xmedik (russian).

 ### ATIConnectorsController
 To fully run ATI/AMD Radeon 5000 and 6000 series cards, injecting device properties is not enough, you must also adjust the connectors in the corresponding controller.